thlorenz/gai/README.md

 ### Other scripts

 Three more `gai-*` scripts are in your path, mainly so the main scripts can find them in the `npm` bin path.
-They are of limited use by themselves so read through them to see if you wnat to run them directly.
+They are of limited use by themselves so read through them to see if you want to run them directly.

 ## Platforms